SAEONData/ODP-metadata-harvester/README.md

 ### Environment variables

-The library reads the following environment variables.
+The harvester reads the following environment variables.

-- `FILE_NAME`: Path and filename of the file for harvesting
+- `FILE_NAME`: Path and filename of the excel file for harvesting
 - `SHEET_NAME`: Name of the sheet to be harvested in the file name

-Remember to include the required Environmental variables required by the ODP-Clien
+Remember to include the required Environmental variables required by the ODP-Client

 _N.B.
 DO NOT commit secrets to source control.
 If you load environment variables from a `.env` file, be sure to add a `.gitignore` rule for `.env` to your project._